guide

 What to do if your new home has a prepayment meter

-It’s worth knowing that you may not get the best tariff on a prepayment meter – so if you’re buying the property, find out whether you can move to a standard credit meter.
-And if you’re renting, ask the landlord if you can switch to a standard credit meter, so you can pay bills every month or quarter.
+If you’re buying the property, find out whether you can move to a standard credit meter – this will give you the option to pay by Direct Debit, or when you get your bills.If you’re renting, you can ask the landlord if you can switch to a standard credit meter, so you can pay bills every month or quarter.

 FAQs

-• What do I do if I have a smart meter in my old/new home?
-If you have a smart meter, you can find more information in our guide about how to switch energy suppliers with a smart meter.
+If you have a smart meter, you can find more info in our guide about how to switch energy suppliers with a smart meter.

 Visit our Moving Home page for any other questions related to the moving home process